 Summer is prime time for severe thunderstorms.
 Hot and humid weather often contributes to the formation of storms.
 Hmm…hot and humid?
 Sounds like Atlanta, right?
 Severe thunderstorms can be terrifying, with the torrential rain and cracks of thunder that can shake a house.
-Only about 10% of thunderstorms are declared “severe,” but if they are they can come with hail, 60 mph winds, and even tornadoes.
+Only certain thunderstorms are declared “severe,” but if they are they can come with hail, 60 mph winds, and even tornadoes.
 All of which can be very destructive and cause some serious storm damage.
 The sheer power of thunderstorms is why it’s important for you and your family to know how to stay safe when summer storms hit.

 Keep the following in mind next time you and your family have to weather a (literal) storm.

 It’s a good idea to have an emergency disaster kit prepared to help you and your family get through a natural disaster.
 Having a stash of emergency supplies will help you out in case the power goes out or you have to hunker down for a while.
 For a list of items that you should include in your kit, visit The Red Cross’s website.

 2. Take care of any dead or rotting trees or branches.